-One thing you’ll notice right off the bat is that 1and1 offers lower prices for the initial term, and then higher renewal fees.
-That is pretty standard for hosting companies that offer discounts upfront.
+One thing you’ll notice right off the bat is that 1and1 offers lower prices for the initial term and then higher renewal fees.
+That is pretty standard for hosting companies that provide discounts upfront.
 You’ll notice that very similar to Bluehost, 1and1 also offers ‘Unlimited’ for just about every category, except for with their cheapest package.
-We always like to point out that there’s really no such thing as “unlimited” when it comes to hosting, there’s always *some* limit, at which point they’ll get in touch with you to let you know that you’re using too many resources.
+We always like to point out that there’s no such thing as “unlimited” when it comes to hosting.
+There’s still a specific limit, at which point they’ll get in touch with you to let you know that you’re using too many resources.

 Even if all the specs match, or it’s all unlimited, there are concrete limits to how many people can be sharing a shared server, and some hosts are going to try to pack in more people than other hosts are.

-Now, to set you at ease, generally speaking it’s VERY rare to hit those limits on “unlimited” plans unless you’re hosting a movie streaming site or something like that, and with a normal site it’s unlikely to ever come close to them.
+Now, to set you at ease, generally speaking, it’s infrequent to hit those limits on “unlimited” plans unless you’re hosting a movie streaming site or something like that, and with a typical website, it’s unlikely ever to come close to them.

-Comparing the entry-level plans for both hosts, 1and1 is the better deal on paper, assuming all things were equal, but that’s not necessairly the case.
+Comparing the entry-level plans for both hosts, 1and1 is the better deal on paper, assuming all things were equal, but that’s not necessarily the case.

 Now, looking beyond the most entry-level plan, you’ll notice that Bluehost is offering up a more substantial discount off the full regular price.
-Both companies have a $15/mo plan at the high-end of their shared hosting plans, but Bluehost’s is going to cost you a pretty penny less when you sign-up since the initial fees are a lot less.
-1and1 is cheaper when looking at the two lowest plans, and Bluehost excells in the higher-tier package, so it really depends what you’re looking for…
+Both companies have a $15/mo plan at the high-end of their shared hosting plans, but Bluehost’s is going to cost you a pretty penny less when you first sign-up since the initial fees are a lot less.
+1and1 is cheaper when looking at the two lowest plans, and Bluehost excels in the higher-tier package, so it depends what you’re looking for.

-What some people will do is lock-in Bluehost’s amazing deal on their Prime plan, getting the high-end package for only $5.95 per month.
-Then after their initial billing term is done, they’ll send Bluehost a message and it just takes a second to switch to a cheaper plan, so you can get the benefits of the more expensive plan to start with, and then the money-saving of a more affordable plan when it’s time to renew.
-Best of both worlds, and you maximize your value and savings!
+What some people will do is lock-in Bluehost’s fantastic deal on their Prime plan, getting the high-end package for only $5.95 per month.
+Then after their initial billing term is done, they’ll send Bluehost a message, and it just takes a second to switch to a cheaper plan, so you can get the benefits of the more expensive plan to start with, and then the money-saving of a more affordable plan when it’s time to renew.
+Best of both worlds, and you maximise your value and savings!